On-Camera Sound Recording: Audio Basics

 So what types of energy are we talking about?
 On the acoustic side, we have sound, vibrations or pressured waves that travel through the air.
 The microphone’s job is to take that and transform it into an electrical signal.

-For the purposes of on-camera sound, I’m going to say that there are only types of microphones to consider: dynamic and condenser.
-Both types essentially do the thing: they take acoustic energy and transform it into electrical energy.
+For the purposes of on-camera sound, I’m going to say that there are only two types of microphones to consider: dynamic and condenser.
+Both types essentially do the same thing: they take acoustic energy and transform it into electrical energy.
 This electrical signal travels down a cable into something called a preamp.

 Preamps: Amplifying the Signal

 The preamp’s job is to take the electrical signal and amplify it because when it comes out of the microphone, what is generated by the microphone’s capsule is tiny.
-This makes the signal pretty much useless, and it needs to be amplified before the next of the process.
-The next stage is the conversion from analog information, the electrical waveform, into digital bits, ones and zeros.
+This makes the signal pretty much useless, and it needs to be amplified before the next stage of the process.
+The next stage is the conversion from information, the electrical waveform, into digital bits, ones and zeros.

-When the signal gets to that point of analog-to-digital conversion, sometimes you’ll have some options based on your camera’s system and the audio chips that are inside it as to how the signal is converted into digital bits.
+When the signal gets to that point of analog-to-digital conversion, sometimes you’ll have some options based on your camera’s system and the audio chips that are it as to how the signal is converted into digital bits.
 There are two things you’ll have to understand about that: bit depth and sample rate.

 Sample Rate

 Why 48 kHz?
 The number one reason is that it sounds awesome!
 Are there higher-resolution audio formats available out there?
 Yup, there’s 96 kHz or 192 kHz.
-Most people cannot hear the difference, especially considering that your video will be consumed primarily on a device.
+Most people cannot hear the difference, especially considering that your video will be consumed primarily on a mobile device.
 Someone who has fully decked-out audio gear and a treated room will probably watch your video, but overall, it’s a safe bet that it will be consumed on mobile.
 When you are out in the world, there is noise, and where there is noise, it becomes impossible for even a well-trained ear to tell the difference between 48 kHz and a higher sample rate.
 So in this case more is not better—it’s just more memory.

-Audio actually doesn’t take up that much memory in general, so why not record at the highest rate?
+Audio actually doesn’t take that much memory in general, so why not record at the highest rate?
 The answer is that you just don’t need to.
-Your time would be better used trying to get a better signal-to-noise ratio, working on your mic placement techniques, working on your audio processing, and working on your audio processing in post-production.
+Your would be better used trying to get a better signal-to-noise ratio, working on your mic placement techniques, working on your audio processing, and working on your audio processing in post-production.
 Don’t worry about sample rate—just stick to 48 kHz.
 It’s what I use, and it’s what a lot of people use.
 It sounds fantastic, and you can get wonderful-sounding recordings by sticking with it.

 Bit Depth